paralin/quic-channel/README.md

 The concepts in this repo are summarized:

  - **Node**: implementation of a node in the network.
 Listener and dialer.
- - **Channel**: a QUIC session between two peers, transported over one or more circuits.
  - **Connection**: a one-hop path between two peers.
 In some cases, the internet is used as a single hop.
+ - **Circuit**: a combination of multiple connections between peers to form a multi-hop path from a source to a destination.
+ - **Channel**: a QUIC session between two peers, transported over a circuit.
- - **Discovery**: discovers connections to peers with UDP broadcast and uses a list of target peers for STUN/TURN negotiation.
+ - **Discovery**: discovers connections to peers and uses a list of target peers for STUN/TURN negotiation.
- - **Session**: a conversation over a connection, distinct between different links (WiFi, Ethernet, etc).
- - **Stream**: a two-way conversation in a session.
- - **Control Stream**: the first stream opened in a session, used for passing out-of-band messages.
- - **Circuit**: a series of streams between peers forming a path between two peers.
- - **Circuit Stream**: a stream implementing a circuit.

-In-band and out-of-band control packets are encoded with Protobuf.
+Out-of-band control packets and headers are encoded with Protobuf.

 ## Routing